lredmo1/card_game_algo/README.md

 This algorithm implements the classic card game [War](https://en.wikipedia.org/wiki/War_(card_game)) in JavaScript.
 You can run the three test cases with the commands `node war_algo.js`, `python3 war_algo.py`, and `ruby war_algo.rb` in the terminal.
 You can run the JavaScript test suite by running `jest` in the terminal.

+If you want to try your values and input a unique hand for each player in your terminal...
+- For Javascript
+  - run `node` from the terminal
+  - run `.load war_algo.js`
+  - run the function with your own values `war([your values here], [your values here])`

 Below are the instructions given for how to write the algorithm.